 Australia has always been a great place for business, but much of the economic success of the country can be attributed to small businesses.
-About half of all productive, working Australians are employed by small businesses and money spent by local businesses circulate within the community, generating income and jobs.
+About half of all productive, working Australians are employed by small businesses and money spent by local businesses circulates within the community, generating income and jobs.
 This shows small businesses make a substantial contribution in tax towards the prosperity of our country.

-The target range rate recommended by the Institute of Certified Bookkeepers is between $45 – $65 per hour.
+The target range rate recommended by the Institute of Certified Bookkeepers is between $45 and $65 per hour.
 Depending upon the kind of business you operate this can be a cause of major expense especially if your accounting tasks are tedious and time-consuming.

 Make sure that if you engage an Adelaide bookkeeper who is not an employee, that they are listed on the TPB register as a Registered BAS Agent.
 This will provide a layer of confidence that you are dealing with a professional who has been vetted and capable of providing the services your business is being charged for.

 As is the case with most products and services, you get what you pay for.
 A good bookkeeper is an important part of any successful business, so take the time to choose a bookkeeper you are comfortable with that has the knowledge, industry experience and software skills to get the job done correctly and quickly.
 The right bookkeeper can reduce your stress and potentially save your business thousands in the long run.